Snoring is not an illness, but it can be a symptom of something more problematic.

 There are several other, less severe, causes of snoring.
 They include:

 Nasal congestion.
 When you’re stuffy and can’t breathe through your nose — whether from a cold or allergies — you breathe through your mouth, and that can trigger snoring.
-Talk to your doctor about taking an antihistamine or steroid spray to help with the congestion.
+An antihistamine or steroid spray can help with the congestion.

 Deviated septum.
 Sometimes the wall that separates one nostril from the other can be crooked or off-center and can contribute to snoring.
 About 80% of people may have issues with their septum.
 If you have significant problems — such as chronic sinus infections and breathing issues — your doctor may suggest medications or even surgery.